The world around us is chaotic and destructive.

 The terrifying thing is we’re laying the groundwork to do it all over again.

 What can we do today?
-Not much other than wait and see…and maybe check the price of out of the money puts on Blackstone.
+Not much other than wait and see…and hope we don’t caught up in irrational exuberance again.